-Serious and professional photographers make a a color calibrate of their monitors to make sure that the photos and images they are creating and editing on their computer will look the same when they are printed or shown on screen.
+Serious and professional photographers make a color calibration of their monitors to make sure that the photos and images they are creating and editing on their computer will look the same when they are printed or shown on screen.
 When you edit photos on a non-calibrated display, you run the risk of making edit decisions based on the wrong colors.
 You don’t want to spend hours choosing the perfect subtle color scheme only to see a mismatched mess on someone else’s monitor or coming out of a printer; you need to calibrate your monitor so that what you see is what you get.
-So, by calibrating your monitor, you are standardizing it, any photo you edit on your calibrated monitor should look the same on any other calibrated monitor, and should also print with little or no adjustment, and it should come back from the lab and look as you expected.
-So don’t miss out an important step that can make a huge difference to your photos, always calibrate your monitor at regular intervals.
+So, by calibrating your monitor, you are standardizing it, Any photo you edit on your calibrated monitor should look the same on any other calibrated monitor, and should also print with little or no adjustment, and it should come back from the lab and look as you expected.
+So don’t miss out on an important step that can make a huge difference to your photos, always calibrate your monitor at regular intervals.

 Prepare your monitor for calibration

 You have to do some tasks before you begin the calibration process:

 - Make sure that your monitor is warm and stable by turning it on at least a half-hour before calibration.

 - Set your monitor’s resolution to its native, default screen resolution.

 - Make sure that you are calibrating your monitor in a room with moderate ambient lighting.
 The room doesn’t need to be in total dark, but you should avoid the falling of direct light on your monitor, sharp glares and color casts should be avoided.

 - You got to know well the control menu of your monitor and how to adjust its different parameters.